MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 There are several ways to get the new Surface Hub experience:

 - Purchase a new Surface Hub 3 from a [Surface device reseller](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface#DEVICESRESELLERS) (available December 5, 2023).
-- Upgrade from Surface Hub 2S to Surface Hub 3 via the [Surface Hub 3 Pack](surface-hub-3-pack-faq.md) (also known as upgrade cartridge) (available December 5, 2023).
+- Upgrade from Surface Hub 2S to Surface Hub 3 via the [Surface Hub 3 Compute Cartridge](surface-hub-3-pack-faq.md) (also known as upgrade cartridge) (available December 5, 2023).
 - Migrate your Surface Hub 2S to the new experience following the public release of migration software and instructions in early 2024.

 ## Hybrid meetings that include everyone